narengan/cis/best-practices.md

 You can find the updated list of IP ranges for IBM CIS [at this location](need this link).

-## Step 3: Review your security settings to make sure they don’t interfere with API traffic
+## Best practice 3: Review your security settings to make sure they don’t interfere with API traffic

 IBM CIS usually accelerates API traffic by removing connection overhead.
 However, the default security stance can interfere with many API calls.
 We recommend that you take a few actions to prevent interference with your API traffic once proxying is active.